Mindfulness

 Begin by observing the food’s colors, textures, and smells before eating.
 Take small bites and chew slowly, appreciating each flavor.
 This awareness fosters an appreciation for food and promotes healthier choices.

 It also allows individuals to listen to their body’s hunger and fullness cues.
 By focusing on the experience of eating, professionals can improve digestion and increase satisfaction with meals.
-This practice can transform eating into a more intentional and enjoyable experience.
+This practice is one of the easiest mindfulness techniques to implement.

 The Art of Mindful Walking